oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/Tabs.md

 On re-running the same option you will find the previously existing files being backed up under directory →   \<outdir>/\<region>/backup_RuleSet/\<Date>-\<Month>-\<Time>.

-## Path Route Set Tab
+## LB-Path Route Set Tab

-Use the tab **PathRouteSet** of CD3 Excel to create the following components of Load Balancer:
+Use the tab **LB-PathRouteSet** of CD3 Excel to create the following components of Load Balancer:

 - Path Route Sets
 - PathRouteSet: